Agent-Omit: Adaptive Context Omission for Efficient LLM Agents: Experiments

 \textbf{Comparison with Frontier LLM Agents.} As presented in Table \ref{tab:llm-comparison}, our Agent-Omit-8B-RL demonstrates exceptional capability, achieving the highest Pass@1 score across WebShop, TextCraft, BabyAI, and SciWorld, while remaining highly competitive on DeepSearch with scores only marginally below the current state-of-the-art.
 Regarding to the efficiency, Agent-Omit-8B-RL significantly outperforms reasoning models such as DeepSeek-R1-0528 and Qwen3-32B by requiring substantially fewer tokens to achieve better accuracy.
 While it incurs a slightly higher token cost compared to non-reasoning mode like DeepSeek-V3.2 and Qwen3-Next-80B-A3B, this trade-off yields substantial gains in task accuracy.
 Notably, we find that the RL stage is pivotal, it not only further enhance model accuracy during initial SFT, but also actively improve the agent’s efficiency, leading to superior cost-effectiveness.

-\textbf{Comparison with Efficient Agents Methods.} As shown in Table \ref{tab:efficient-comparison}, on Qwen3-8B, our method consistently outperforms existing paradigms, achieving the highest Pass@1 accuracy while incurring the lowest average token cost across all benchmarks.
-On the one hand, we observe that heuristic-based thought/observation management methods (e.g., Thinking-Retention and Observation-Mask) reduce token usage but suffer from significant accuracy degradation due to the lack of model adaptation.
-On the other hand, while summarization-based methods such as ReSum achieve a good effectiveness–efficiency trade-off, their accuracy gains remain limited due to the gap between the agent’s internal reasoning and the LLM-based summarizer.
-Overall, Agent-Omit achieves the lowest token cost while maintaining the highest accuracy, demonstrating great potential.
+\textbf{Comparison with Efficient Agents Methods.} As shown in Table \ref{tab:efficient-comparison}, on the Qwen3-8B, our method consistently outperforms existing paradigms, achieving the highest Pass@1 task accuracy while incurring the lowest average token cost across all five agent benchmarks.
+On the one hand, we observe that heuristic-based thought/observation management methods (e.g., Thinking-Retention and Observation-Mask baselines) reduce token usage but suffer from significant accuracy degradation due to the lack of model adaptation.
+On the other hand, while summarization-based methods such as ReSum achieve a good effectiveness–efficiency trade-off, their accuracy improvements remain limited due to the gap between the agent’s internal reasoning and the LLM-based summarizer.
+Overall, we find that Agent-Omit achieves the lowest token cost while maintaining the highest accuracy, demonstrating great potential.